appsmithorg/appsmith-docs/website/docs/connect-data/concepts/Datasource-Environments.md

-# Datasource Environments
+# Datasource Environments (beta)

-This page describes Datasource environments, which allows developers to isolate their testing datasources from their production datasources.

 :::info
 The Datasource environments feature is only available on [Business Edition.](https://www.appsmith.com/pricing)
 :::

+This page explains multiple datasource environments, which allows developers to isolate their testing datasources from their production datasources.

 See how to [Setup Datasource Environments](/connect-data/how-to-guides/setup-datasource-environments).